 There is a widespread conception among European folk that Americans only build oval tracks.
 But those with such conviction, should just spend a race weekend at Bryar.
 It would easily persuade them of the opposite.

 Throughout the race weekend an atmosphere, simply unknown anywhere else, hovered over the track.
 During daytime, fans wandered freely about.
 Could even talk to the drivers.
-At night, European tracks tend to be deserted desserts of loneliness.
+At night, European tracks tend to be desserts of loneliness.
 Everyone retrieves to hotels and leaves the garages and trucks and cars behind.
 While as in America, all over the track site, campfire scenes spring to life and sprinkle twists of pleasantness.
 The lights in the many campers light up.
 And people sit in the spooky shapes of flames rising from smouldering wooden logs.
 The tantalising smell of steaks and spareribs barbecued just before, still heavy in the air.

 All around the lake on Bryar’s infield, people had been telling stories.
 And singing songs to the tune of a lonesome guitar.
 It almost felt like one of those summer evenings at Camp Crystal Lake.
 Bare the Fridays, maybe … The Bryar track lay in the background.
 Just a silent reminiscence of the fierce racing that occurred during the day.

 A track that is much like a succession of drag strips.
 With cars breaking hard, down to near standstill for corners.
 Each one virtually a hairpin.
 Out of the corners… a ferocious blast up through the gears.
 Till the next turn.
 And then braking again… And hard acceleration… Engines screaming on the top of their rev limits.
-Followed by sharp screeching as tyres lock under braking.
+Followed by sharp screeching as tires lock under braking.
 Lap after lap.

 “But then there is this thing on the back straight,” young Voigt tells me.
 And hesitantly reaches for his tea.